2016 Summer Olympics: Broadcasting

 Olympic Broadcasting Services served as the host broadcaster for the 2016 Games.
 Produced from a total of seven mobile units, OBS distributed 40,000 hours of television footage and 60,000 hours of digital footage of the Games to its international rightsholders.
 For the first time in Olympic history, digital-oriented footage exceeded the amount of television-oriented footage.
 The International Broadcast Centre was constructed in the Barra da Tijuca cluster.
 NHK and OBS once again filmed portions of the Games, including the opening ceremony and selected events, in 8K resolution video.
 Additionally, expanding upon a 180-degree trial at the 2016 Winter Youth Olympics, 85 hours of video content were originated in 360-degree virtual reality formats.
-In the United States, NBC offered 4K content downconverted from the 8K footage and with HDR and Dolby Atmos support, to participating television providers.
-Owing to their expertise in domestic broadcasts of the new sports introduced in Rio, Golf Channel and Sky New Zealand staff handled the production of the golf and rugby sevens events on behalf of OBS.
+In the United States, NBCUniversal offered 4K content downconverted from the 8K footage and with HDR and Dolby Atmos support, to participating television providers.
+Owing to their expertise in domestic broadcasts of the new sports introduced in Rio, NBCU and Sky New Zealand staff handled the production of the golf and rugby sevens events on behalf of OBS.

 In August 2009, the IOC reached a deal to sell domestic broadcast rights for the 2016 Summer Olympics to Grupo Globo.
 Replacing Record, the deal covers free-to-air coverage on Rede Globo, pay TV, and digital rights to the Games.
-In turn, Globo sublicensed partial free-to-air rights to Rede Record, along with Rede Bandeirantes.
+In turn, Globo sublicensed partial free-to-air rights to Record, along with Band.
 IOC board member Richard Carrión described the agreement as "unprecedented", touting that "by working with Brazil's leading media organizations, we are confident that this represents a great deal for Olympic fans in the region.
 There will be a huge increase in the amount of Olympic action broadcast, both during and outside Games time, and Brazilians will have more choice of how, when and where they follow their Olympic Games."